SebastianTirsen/MS-3-seriesdb/README.md

 clicked Create repository from template button.

 Once created, I navigated to my new repository on GitHub and clicked the Gitpod button which built my workspace.

+I then created a Python virtual environment to work with this project separately with its own dependencies.

 The following commands were used for version control throughout the project: